How to Install Shut-Off Valves

 - If you are replacing the old supplies with new braided flexible lines, you will have to remove the old supplies from the faucets before you proceed.

-- Turn on the main water supply and open the supply valves.
+- Turn on the main water supply and open the newly installed supply valves.

-- Let the water flow through the faucet to clear air in the lines and test the fittings for leaks by feeling the fittings and examining them with a flashlight.
+- Let the water flow through the faucet to clear air in the lines.
+Check for leaks by feeling the fittings by hand or using a paper towel.